celery/celery/docs/userguide/workers.rst

 for example from closed source C extensions.

-The option can be set using the workers :option:`--maxtasksperchild <celery worker --maxtasksperchild>` argument or using the :setting:`worker_max_tasks_per_child` setting.
+The option can be set using the workers :option:`--max-tasks-per-child <celery worker --max-tasks-per-child>` argument or using the :setting:`worker_max_tasks_per_child` setting.

-.. _worker-maxmemperchild:
+.. _worker-max-memory-per-child:

 Max memory per child setting
 ============================